ghostoninternet/PhucPhuc-Vault/Introduction to Git and Github/Week 1.md

 2. staged: The changes to those files are ready to be committed to the project
 3. committed
 `git commit -m <<Message>>`
 --> Commit the file and write the message at the same time.
+Can only be used with short message.
 `git config -l`
 --> Check the current configuration